DigitalCampus/django-oppia/docs/dev/settings.rst

 allowed to upload new courses.
 When this setting is ``True``, only users with the is_staff status are able to upload courses.
 If this setting is set to ``False``, any registered user on the server is able to upload courses.

+You can also give upload permissions to individual users (whatever their staff status) by setting the can_upload option to true in their user profile.